mvanbem/inception/shared/mvbitfield/syntax.md

 Each _Struct_ declares a bitfield struct and specifies its attributes, visibility, name, width, and bitfields.

-A bitfield struct's underlying type must have the same width as the sum of its bitfields.
+A bitfield struct's width must match the sum of the widths of its bitfields.
 The `..` _StructElement_ may appear zero or one times in a bitfield struct; if present, it declares a reserved bitfield with the unique positive width that satisfies the overall width constraint.